Tags: Undergraduate

 Deborah Blum, celebrated author of The Poisoner’s Handbook and The Poison Squad, will return to Athens, where her investigative journalism career began, for a discussion about the science and safety of food.
 The Sept.
 23 event, ""What's on the Table?
 Food Safety in Georgia, the South, and Beyond," with author Deborah Blum and Dr. Francisco Diez-Gonzalez, has been designated as a University of Georgia Signature Lecture, and will serve…

 Join us for a talk by Andreas Etges, "Destination Berlin: Staging Visits in a Divided City.
 Kennedy, Khrushchev, King, and Springsteen."
 Free and open to the public.
 This is an FYO event.
-Andreas Etges is senior lecturer in American history at the Amerika-Institut of the University of Munich in Germany.
-The Cold War specialist has curated several historical exhibits on US history and is frequently interviewed by German and international media on…
+Andreas Etges is senior lecturer in American history at the Ludwig Maximilian University, Munich.
+The Cold War specialist has curated several historical exhibits on US history and is frequently interviewed by German and international media on US politics,…